cap-js/docs/java/outbox.md

 [Learn more about CDS Properties.](./developing-applications/properties){.learn-more}

 Once the maximum number of attempts is exceeded, the corresponding entry is not touched anymore and hence it can be regarded as dead.
-Dead outbox entries are not deleted automatically, they remain in the database and it is up to the application to take care of the entries.
+Dead outbox entries are not deleted automatically.
+They remain in the database and it's up to the application to take care of the entries.
 By defining a CDS service, the dead entries can be managed conveniently.
 Let's have a look, how you can develop a Dead Letter Queue for the transactional outbox.

 ::: warning Changing configuration between deployments

-It is possible to increase the value of the configuration `cds.outbox.services.<key>.maxAttempts` in between of deployments.
+It's possible to increase the value of the configuration `cds.outbox.services.<key>.maxAttempts` in between of deployments.
 Older entries which have reached their max attempts in the past would be retried automatically after deployment of the new microservice version.
-If the dead letter queue has a big size, this will lead to unintended load on the system.
+If the dead letter queue has a large size, this leads to unintended load on the system.

 :::